Paramedic Certificate Program

 ▼ Mandatory Advising

-All students admitted into the Department's Paramedic Certificate Program must be advised by the EMS Coordinator prior to registration.
-You may contact the Department at the phone number listed below to set up an appointment for advising and to receive a New Student Packet.
+All students admitted into the Department’s Paramedic Certificate Program must be advised by the EMS Student Advisor prior to registration.
+You may contact the Department via phone to set up an appointment for advising and to receive an EMS Student Packet if it has not already been completed and submitted.

 ▼ Admission